Study in Germany

 - Curriculum vitae.
 It has to be accompanied with evidences previous and current internship and work experiences, if any.

 - Blocked bank account.
 One of the easiest and the fastest ways to open a German Blocked Account, is through Fintiba/Sutor Bank.
-The blocked account provided by Fintiba is accepted by German embassies/consulates all around the world.
-Learn how to open a Fintiba blocked account.

 - Letter of commitment by a local resident “Verpflichtungserklärung“.
 A person living in Germany, showing they’ll be covering your accommodation and/or other living costs while you’ll be here.